-- 1. Powerplant and propeller - 2.
+- Powerplant and propeller - 2.
 Instrumentation power supply duplication and effects of failure - 3.
 Flight guidance instrumentation - 4.
 Communications and navigation equipment for role sought - 5.
 Aircraft handling - 6.
 Cockpit and external illumination (night only) - 7.
 Guidance for pilots on operation of the aircraft and its systems - 8.
 Continued airworthiness of systems proportionate to the more rigorous operation intended by this change to the limitation

-While this is not meant to preclude any novel or new approach, clearly it will be easier for the LAA to assess any system if it is either similar to a certificated one or has a long history of reliable use.
+While this is not meant to preclude any novel or new approach, clearly it will be easier for the LAA to assess any system if it is either similar to a certificated or has a long history of reliable use.

 Any LAA member wishing to achieve this approval must assemble a body of evidence which supports this case.
 TL 2.28 describes the information required and includes a form on which to list it.
-In order to help applicants through the process, one of a team of regionally based LAA nominated 'assessors' will liaise with the applicant locally, and validate the submission before it is passed to LAA HQ.